zacpez/appear/rfcs/0001-templating-language.md

 # Summary

-The templating language under discussion here is the string formatting language that Appear will use to generate code.
+The template language under discussion here is the string formatting language that Appear will use to generate code.
 The overarching design pattern follows file-based templates, under which a search and replace method renders many new files with data inserted.